Frequently Asked Questions About Orthodontics

-- Make sure to use toothpaste that contains fluoride, and ask your orthodontist or dentist if you need a fluoride rinse.
+- Make sure to use toothpaste that contains fluoride, and ask us or your dentist whether you need a fluoride rinse.
 This will help prevent cavities and unwanted stains.

 - While in braces, try to minimize foods that are high in sugar.
-These foods increase the amount of bacteria that can build up on your teeth, causing more plaque, cavities, and gum disease.
+These foods increase the amount of bacteria that can build up on your teeth, and cause more plaque, cavities, and gum disease.

 - Be sure to continue to see your dentist twice a year for routine check-ups and cleanings.

 If I get braces, how long do I have to wear them?

 The duration of treatment varies from patient to patient, and it depends on the age of the patient, complexity of the case, and how compliant the patient is with the orthodontist’s instructions.
 Treatment times can range from 6 months to 3 years, but most standard treatments are 18 to 24 months.